-Huawei-built myTouch Q stops by the FCC on its way to T-MobileAlex Wagner - Deputy Managing Editor, News Desk
+Huawei-built myTouch Q stops by the FCC on its way to T-MobileAlex Wagner - Editorial Director of News and Content

 Neither Huawei nor T-Mobile have officially announced the new pair of myTouch Android phones that we first got wind of back in March, but that hasn't stopped the FCC from spilling the beans on one of the upcoming handsets.
 A new FCC listing has appeared for the Huawei U8730, which is the keyboarded model, that's outed a few of the phone's specs as well as what may be its final name.
 One of the pages contained within the listing mentions that the phone packs 4GB of internal storage, 1GB of RAM, microSD card slot and a Qualcomm MSM8255T processor.
 At the top of the page, the FCC includes the name "T-Mobile myTouch Q," suggesting that the device will come to market with that moniker, which is currently used by the LG-made myTouch Q.